RSoul82/Blender-TDM-Material-Manager/README.md

 ### Setting Material Names
 * If you've made a new object, for each texture you must first create a material (the name doesn't matter) and load the texture into the first texture slot;
   * Remember to choose the texture from the TDM or FM textures locations.
-* At any point during edting you can click on <strong>Set Material Names</strong>, and the addon will take the texture's location and scan the .mtr files to work out the correct TDM material name;
+* At any point during editing you can click on <strong>Set Material Names</strong>, and the addon will take the texture's location and scan the .mtr files to work out the correct TDM material name;
   * Some textures are used by multiple materials (they may use different normal/specular maps or other effects.
 In all the materials will be listed as Custom Properties:
   ![](screens/multi_mats.gif)
   * This behaviour also applies to collision textures.
 There are 36 materials to choose from.